 You should carefully consider the risks described below before making an investment decision.
 The risks described below are not the only ones facing our company.
 Additional risks not presently known to us or that we currently deem immaterial may also impair our business operations.
-Our business, financial condition or results of operations could be materially adversely affected by any of these risks.
-The trading price of the notes or Boston Properties, Inc. common stock could decline due to any of these risks, and you may lose all or part of your investment.
+Our business, financial condition or results of operations could be materially adversely affected by the materialization of any of these risks.
+The trading price of the notes or Boston Properties, Inc. common stock could decline due to the materialization of any of these risks, and you may lose all or part of your investment.